oracle-livelabs/database/patch-me-if-you-can/03-familiarize-with-patching/familiarize-with-patching.md

     ```
     </details>

-5. Connect to the FTEX database.
+5. Connect to the *UPGR* database.

      ```
     <copy>